TomasBoda/agent-lang/thesis.md

 The technique of recursive descent parsing is used in the implementation of the AgentLang's parser.
 This is due to the simplicity of the language's syntax grammar and is a good starting point for implementing a simple parser such as that of AgentLang.

 ## 2. Analysis
-The previous section covered the most important theoretical concepts and terms that will be used throughout the thesis and that are the main building blocks of the AgentLang framework.
-This section explores the motivation behind the creation of AgentLang, analysis and comparison with existing agent-based tools and finally outlines the main goals that this thesis strives to achieve.
+The previous chapter covered the most important theoretical concepts and terms that will be used throughout the thesis and that are the main building blocks of the AgentLang framework.
+This chapter explores the motivation behind the creation of AgentLang, analysis and comparison with existing agent-based tools and finally outlines the main goals that this thesis strives to achieve.

 ### 2.1 Motivation
-Developing a programming language that addresses challenges and introduces innovation is increasingly difficult nowadays, given the wast number of languages offering all kinds of features.
-These languages can be classified into several categories, spanning from general-purpose programming languages to domain-specific languages as well as modelling languages.
-General-purpose languages, renowned for their versatility and widespread adoption among developers worldwide offer a broad set of language constructs and concepts.
-Therefore, developing a general-purpose programming language introducing innovations is rather challenging.
-Moreover, such languages are difficult to implement and require a lot of time and effort for their development.
-On the other hand, domain-specific languages serve as more of niche tools for tackling issues with domain-specific challenges.
+Developing a programming language that addresses challenges and introdudec innovation is increasingly difficult nowadays, given the wast number of languages offering all kinds of features.
+On the one hand, general-purpose languages, renowned by their versatility and widespread adoption among developes offer a broad set of concepts, therefore developing a general-purpose programming language introducing innovation in rather challenging.
+On the other hand, domain-specific languages serve as more of niche tools for tackling challenges with domain-specific tasks.
 As technology is on the rise these days, new domains emerge that need specific tools to handle the tasks they pose.
 One of such domains is agent-based modeling.

 Agent-based modeling, although being a simulation technique with a long history, continues to reveal variety of new applications and use cases across numerous scientific fields and domains.
 There are many agent-based specific tools that allow for modeling agent-based simulations, each boasting its set of strengths and weaknesses.
 Despite their power and extensive feature set, these tools often feature complex syntax and language constructs, limiting their usage to technical scientific domains only.
 Moreover, many of these tools are tailored to specific domains only, such as NetLogo for social and natural sciences.
-In response to these reasons, the idea of AgentLang emerged, aiming to offer a unified language and environment for agent-based simulations of any nature, accessible to all scientific fields, regardless of their technical proficiency.
+Hence the idea of AgentLang emerged, aiming to offer a unified language and environment for agent-based simulations of any nature, accessible to all scientific fields, regardless of their technical proficiency.

 ### 2.2 Existing Agent-based Tools
 Before outlining the primary goals of this thesis, it is important to mention some of the existing agent-based tools to highlight the main differences between existing agent-based frameworks and AgentLang.